jackie-dai/Project-1-Overhaul/Section4_HealthBar/section4.md

 To make our health bar, we will be using a `Slider` object.
 Right click on the `Canvas` object and select `UI > Slider`.
 A slider should appear in the middle of your Scene view as a child to the `“Canvas”` object in the hierarc.

 Rename this slider to *HPSlider* and click on the crosshair under the `RectTransform`component.
-Hold Shift and Alt while clicking on the anchor preset on the top left.
+Hold Shift and Alt (or Shift and Option if on Mac) while clicking on the anchor preset on the top left.
 This should anchor your slider to the top left of the screen.
 To keep it from hugging the top left corner of the screen too tightly, change the `X` and `Y` positions to 5 and -5 respectively.
 (You are free to adjust the `Width` and `Height` of the health bar to make the bar take up more space on the screen.)

 ![disable view](images/fig4.2.png)
 Fig 4.2